 TOURISM, CULTURE AND CREATIVE ARTS

-Speaker, our government is committed to using Tourism as an instrument for the full realization of the economic potential of our culture and creative arts.
+Mr. Speaker, our government is committed to using Tourism as an instrument for the full realization of the economic potential of our culture and creative arts.
+In this respect:

 • The newly aligned Ministry of Tourism, Culture and the Creative Arts will facilitate the interface between government, implementing bodies in tourism, culture and the creative industries as well as international and civil society partners.